 If you want to lose weight, I encourage you to focus a lot on weight loss instead of letting the “embrace your size” camp make you feel guilty or that you’re headed for trouble.

-“As a practicing bariatric physician, I have the opportunity to see the manifestation of pathology associated with excess weight and obesity,” says Dr. Richard Kelley, MD, author of “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”
-A bariatric physician specializes in the treatment of obesity.
+“As a practicing bariatric physician, I have the opportunity to see the manifestation of pathology associated with excess weight and obesity,” says Richard Kelley, MD, a practicing physician in Texas for 20+ years, and author of “The Fitness Response,” “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”

 The pathology that Dr. Kelley speaks of includes high blood pressure, type II diabetes, chronic orthopedic damage, increased risk of heart disease, sleep apnea and deep vein thrombosis (blood clots that can travel to the lungs and be fatal).

 “I understand that individuals don’t necessarily want to focus on the negative aspects of excess weight, but to ignore the risks that come along with overweight or obesity is just putting one’s head in the sand,” says Dr. Kelley.